Manchester United vs Crystal Palace: schedule, TV channel, online streaming, possible lineups and forecast

-Before Erik Ten Hag’s men have to return to European competition to try to find a victory against Galatasaray after their debut in the Champions League with a defeat by four goals to three against Bayern Munich, United will have to face Crystal Palace in a new round of the EFL Cup
+After the match against Crystal Palace in the EFL Cup, Manchester United will play again in the Premier League and will do so again against Crystal Palace in the match corresponding to matchday 7 of the English league competition.
+Ten Hag’s team needs a victory to climb the table.

-Below we will show you all the information necessary for the preview of this meeting.
+Below we leave you all the necessary information for the preview of this match between Manchester United and Crystal Palace

 In which stadium is Manchester United vs Crystal Palace played?